10 fun ways to display kids artwork

 Idea and product from http://www.etsy.com/uk/listing/479482313

 Framing lots of your children’s artworks and hanging them together is great for their self-esteem, and also contains the artwork in one area of your home.
-If you have the wall space – say up the stairs, or along a landing – consider buying a heap of frames to hang in an eye-catching cascade:
+If you have the wall space – say up the stairs, or along a landing – consider buying a heap of frames to hang in an eye-catching cascade.

 For a more geometric approach, buy lots of exactly the same frame and hang them in a grid.
-Voila, your very own museum display:
+Voila, your very own museum display!

 Hanging a set of clipboards on the wall is such a fun way of displaying your kids artwork.
 It’s so easy to slide a new drawing in, it’s a very versatile solution.
-Choose vintage style clipboards like these for more of a designed look, or brighter clipboards if you’re hanging them in your children’s bedrooms.
+Choose vintage style clipboards for more of a designed look, or brighter clipboards if you’re hanging them in your children’s bedrooms.

-Board with clips:
+String with clips:

+Take it one step further by attaching the string to boards.
+They’re easy to enough to make yourself with reclaimed wood (check out your neighbour’s skip for a floor board!
+Just ask their permission before taking anything) and some pretty pegs.
+Clothes pegs also look great.
 If you’re feeling less in the mood for DIY, there are lots of options like this on Etsy – some also with stickers or text painted on with your children’s names:

 Idea and product from https://www.etsy.com/uk/listing/524898313